mono/website/docs/advanced/aot.md

 }
 ```

-Since Mono has no way of determining from the static analysis what method will implement the interface IFoo\<int\>.SomeMethod this particular pattern is not supported.
+Since Mono has no way of determining from the static analysis what method will implement the interface `IFoo<int>.SomeMethod` this particular pattern is not supported.

 #### Generic ValueType Sharing

-Xamarin's version of AOT compilation extends the AOT compiler to support generic code generation for value types.
-This can be either an optimization (generate fewer versions of Foo\<X\> where X is a value type) to filling holes where previously you would get a runtime failure due to a Foo\<X\> where X is value type from not being implemented.
+This version of AOT compilation extends the AOT compiler to support generic code generation for value types.
+This can be either an optimization (generate fewer versions of `Foo<X>` where X is a value type) to filling holes where previously you would get a runtime failure due to a `Foo<X>` where X is value type from not being implemented.

-This feature was previously only available to iOS users of Xamarin, but is now available to everyone.

 Supported Platforms
 -------------------